elephantscale/es-training-new/course-outlines/secure-coding-java-3d.md

 (C) Copyright Elephant Scale

-July 06, 2021
+August 28, 2022

 ## Overview

-* Cybersecurity has risen to the top priority discussion items, and it is the subject of the US-Russia presidential communications.
+* Cybersecurity has risen to the top priority discussion items, and it is the subject of the international discussions and has military implication.
 The number of ransomware attacks doubled in the past year, and other attacks are on the rise.
 * This course teaches a comprehensive approach to cybersecurity.
 It starts with common attacks, continues with the principles of designing secure multi-layer systems, and goes into the details